GoogleChrome/web.dev/src/site/content/en/blog/wix-performance-infra-evolution/index.md

   <figcaption class="w-figcaption">WebPageTest Repeat View</figcaption>
 </figure>

-In addition, this change means that our HTML is no longer visitor-specific and contains no cookies - so it can basically be cached anywhere, opening the door to using CDN providers that have much better geo presence in hundreds of locations around the world.
+In addition, this change means that our HTML is no longer visitor-specific and contains no cookies.
+In other words it can basically be cached anywhere, opening the door to using CDN providers that have much better geo presence in hundreds of locations around the world.